facelessuser/mkdocs_pymdownx_material_extras/README.md

 # MkDocs Pymdownx Material Extras

-A plugin that for MkDocs and specifically the [MkDocs Material Theme](https://github.com/squidfunk/mkdocs-material).
+A plugin for MkDocs -- specifically the [MkDocs Material Theme](https://github.com/squidfunk/mkdocs-material).

 Adds additional resources that are used in the PyMdown Extensions documentation, and other [@facelessuser](https://github.com/facelessuser) projects.